JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

     "my useful schemes", "just some dull grey shades")
 ```

-although this scheme won’t end up in the `colorschemes` dictionary.
+although this scheme won’t be stored in the supplied `colorschemes` dictionary.

-Another example, starting with a two-color scheme, then building a gradient from the first color to the other.
+Another example: start with a two-color scheme, then building a gradient from the first color to the other.

 ```julia
 myscheme = ColorScheme([Colors.RGB(1.0, 0.0, 0.0), Colors.RGB(0.0, 1.0, 0.0)],